THE WAY WAS ON THE WAY

 * "And many will follow their destructive ways, because of whom the way of truth will be blasphemed," 2 Peter 2'2.

-By the Spirit, converted men and women were expressing the Kingdom.
-At one stage they were accused of preaching "another king," Acts 17'7.
+So strong was their expression of Christ and the Kingdom that at one stage they were accused of preaching "another king," Acts 17'7.

-This is hardly surprising!
-Even the Jewish leaders noticed that these Believers were manifesting the ways of Jesus, who is The Way:
+Which is really not surprising.
+Even the Jewish leaders noticed that the first Believers were manifesting the ways of the One called The Way:

 "Now when they saw the boldness of Peter and John, and perceived that they were uneducated and untrained men, they marveled.